 Green Stormwater Infrastructure

-Lake Champlain Sea Grant (LCSG) is a leader in green stormwater infrastructure (GSI) research and outreach throughout the Lake Champlain basin.
+Lake Champlain Sea Grant (LCSG) is a leader in green stormwater infrastructure (GSI) or green infrastructure (GI) research and outreach throughout the Lake Champlain basin.
 LCSG supported research led by University of Vermont researcher Dr. Stephanie Hurley to study bioretention options for their pollutant removal performance.
 Researchers focused on evaluating how design attributes like soil media and vegetation influenced sediment and nutrient removal, as well as potential capture and/or release of greenhouse gases.
-The research led to the data-driven updates to the Vermont Stormwater Manual in which GSI practices are featured as preferred methods for managing runoff from developed lands.
+The research led to the data-driven updates to the Vermont Stormwater Management Manual in which GSI practices are featured as preferred methods for managing runoff from developed lands.

 LCSG partners with the Vermont Department of Environmental Conservation to lead a statewide Green Infrastructure Roundtable.
 Professionals from academia, design consulting firms, non-profit organizations, state agencies, and municipalities gather to discuss persistent stormwater management concerns and new green infrastructural methodologies to address them.
 Communication via a GSI listserv educates and informs hundreds of professionals about the newest information on GSI practice and performance to improve water quality.
 Join the GI Roundtable mailing list.